thu-ml/tianshou/docs/tutorials/tictactoe.rst

         policy = MultiAgentPolicyManager(agents)
         return policy, optim

-With the above preparation, we are actually close to get the first learned agent.
-The following code is almost the same as the code of DQN tutorial.
+With the above preparation, we are close to get the first learned agent.
+The following code is almost the same as the code of the DQN tutorial.

 ::